-End of appointments 2014
+End of appointments 2015

-63. The Committee said goodbye to Tim Brigstocke (feed materials).
-Additionally, Barrie Fleming (veterinary science) tendered his resignation from the Committee.
-The Committee, the Food Standards Agency and the devolved countries were extremely grateful for these Members' commitment and input to the work of ACAF and wished them every success in the future.
+50. The Committee said goodbye to Stephanie Young (Enforcement) who tendered her resignation from the Committee.
+The Committee, the Food Standards Agency, Food Standards Scotland and the devolved countries were extremely grateful for Mrs Young's commitment and input to the work of ACAF and wished her every success in the future.